pgdogdev/docs/docs/features/sharding/sharding-functions.md

 ## Rewrite behavior

-PgDog can transparently move writes between shards when [`rewrite`](../../configuration/pgdog.toml/rewrite.md) feature is enabled.
+PgDog can transparently move writes between shards when the [`rewrite`](../../configuration/pgdog.toml/rewrite.md) feature is enabled.

 ### Sharding key updates

-Sharding key updates handles the situation when a query is changing the value of the sharding key, which could require the row to be moved to a different shard.
+Sharding key updates handle the situation when a query is changing the value of the sharding key, which could require the row to be moved to a different shard.

 For example: